 Formal training takes approximately six months, which involves two weekends and a full week at Denman.
 You will be joined by approximately twenty other WI members from other Federations across all areas of the country.

 - Plus a day visit to the NFWI head office

 You will also be encouraged to attend a range of WI meetings with one of the Federations existing WI Advisers.
 Books on the recommended reading list are available on loan from the Federation office.

 Want to know more and get involved?
-Then please contact Samantha, WIA secretary so that she can invite you to attend forthcoming WIA committee meetings.
+Then please contact the Federation Office so that we can invite you to attend forthcoming WIA committee meetings.

 As you read this, you will all have held your Annual Meetings and new committees have been formed.
 Firstly I would like to thank all outgoing committee members for their contribution to their WI.
 Secondly on behalf of all members, I should like to thank those of you who have stepped up to be a committee member for the forthcoming year, especially those taking on the officer roles.

 Being a committee member widens your knowledge of the WI.
 It enables you to work as a team to share tasks and assists in getting to know your members better.
 But most of all it is fun and enjoyable.
 For new officers of those who would like some more information, please book yourself onto one of The Officer training days to be held in July.
 Details and booking form are in the April and May editions of West Kent News.